Skip to main content

 Peptide therapy offers a more sophisticated and safer alternative.
 Peptides are short chains of amino acids that act as signaling molecules.
 Growth Hormone Releasing Peptides (GHRPs) and Growth Hormone Releasing Hormones (GHRHs) are classes of peptides that stimulate the patient’s own pituitary gland to produce and release its own HGH in a natural, pulsatile manner.

-This approach preserves the body’s own feedback loops, reducing the risk of associated with excessive HGH levels.
+This approach preserves the body’s own feedback loops, reducing the risk of side effects associated with excessive HGH levels.
 These therapies are particularly beneficial for active adults seeking to improve recovery, optimize body composition, and enhance sleep quality.

 Common Growth Hormone Peptides